Who Will Benefit from Attending

 The ongoing drought is keeping Tribal water rights, impacts of the changing climate, and environmental protections as front burner issues in the Southwest.
 With respect to Tribal water rights, we start the program with a review of Tribal/state water settlements working their way through the federal pipeline and take a deep dive into a case study of settlements for several New Mexico pueblos.
 We will follow that with a panel addressing implementation of water settlements.

 The region is very dependent on water from the Colorado river.
 In this year's program you will hear about continuing climate change impacts on water availability, collaborative efforts to adapt river management to new climatological realities, and negotiations among stakeholders to cut consumption and increase water levels in Lakes Powell and Mead.
-You also will hear about implementation Tier 1 and Tier 2 water restrictions for agricultural irrigation and whether they will be sufficient to sustain reservoir levels.

 This conference prides itself on offering lively, timely, and informative discussions with our speakers.
 Join us to hear from a group of speakers well versed in the significant Tribal water issues in the Southwest, who will provide their insight in what has happened in the past year and how to navigate what is expected to occur in the next few years.